notepad-plus-plus/npp-usermanual/content/docs/editing.md

 Notepad++ has two modes for selecting text:  stream selection and column-mode selection.

-Normally when you select text by `LeftClick+Drag` with the mouse, or `Shift+Arrow` key commands, you make what is called a stream selection.
+Normally when you select text by <kbd>LeftClick+Drag</kbd> with the mouse, or <kbd>Shift+Arrow</kbd> key commands, you make what is called a stream selection.
 In this mode, the text that is selected is contiguous, left-to-right, top-to-bottom.
 There is another mode of selection called column mode that you can enter in order to select text that isn't contiguous horizontally, but rather vertically.
 Column mode is also referred to as column-block, rectangular selection, or rectangular block selection.

 On the **Edit** menu is an entry **Column Mode** which when executed opens a text box window that explains the basics of column mode selection of text: